 Why is there ISOBUS ?

-For a long time, there was not so much electronics in agriculture and municipal service vehicles.
+For a long time, there were not so much electronics in agriculture and municipal service vehicles.
 A tractor was a tractor and electronics were not installed there.
 Too susceptible to faults.
 But soon the controls, which are now being used by all engine manufacturers and provide driving pleasure while at the same time ensuring environmentally friendly operation of the machine, also arrived here.
 The susceptibility to faults is now low and the tractors are running longer and more reliably than ever before.

 Especially here in agriculture, the possibilities of networked ECUs are fantastic.
-Seeds and fertilisers are spread according to the characteristics of the soil.
+Seeds and fertilizers are spread according to the characteristics of the soil.
 The complexity of the situation can be seen when a new seed drill is attached to the tractor and the appropriate control elements appear on the display in the driver’s cab.
 Data from the tractor, such as PTO shaft rpm and speed, are transmitted to the seed drill, from where control elements and indicators are transmitted to the tractor.
 Young farmers are not the only ones who enjoy this and the work is done quickly and with unbelievable precision and efficiency.

 Since 2007, several companies have been working intensively together in the Competence-Center-ISOBUS to ensure that machines from different manufacturers are compatible with each other.
 The ISOBUS is now really taking off after the biggest hurdles have been overcome.
 Of course, the systems are still under construction, some manufacturers have misunderstood the standardization or are deliberately moving away from it.
 But this can no longer stop farmers, they are well on their way to digital agriculture and the journey is getting faster.

 What is ISOBUS ?